Back to blog

 Why Traditional CRMs Fail in 2026

-March 21, 2026 · 8 min read
+June 19, 2026 · 10 min read

 CRM was a revolution.
-25 years ago.
+Twenty-five years ago.

 In 1999, Salesforce launched the first cloud CRM.
-The promise: centralize sales data, track deals, and give management visibility.
+The promise: centralize sales data, track deals, give management visibility.
 It worked.
 For two decades, every serious company adopted a CRM.

 The CRM has become the problem it was supposed to solve.